yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 Mod coded for the "Update 1" version of Quake 2 Remastered (from 2023-10-03).

 The mod also works with the additional campaigns and with the Coop.

-Save games should be compatible if you copy them to the mod folder (baseq2\save to fasterquake2\save), but you will not automatically get the main weapons.

 To customize mod variables, edit the "settings.cfg" file in the mod directory and add this kind of line:
 ```